rouni001/CLARK/README_FULL.md

 ```
 $ scripts/set_targets.sh <DIR_DB/> bacteria viruses human --genus
 ```
+The database directory is recorded as an absolute path, so later CLARK scripts can find the configured database even if they are launched from another working directory.
 In the current release, the user can choose between six ranks (species to phylum):
 --species (the default value), --genus, --family, --order, --class or --phylum.